 Description: Verifies that a credential is in order and correctly identifies the associated user.
 It also verifies that the credential has not expired.
 If verification is successful, the return values of slurm_auth_get_uid() and slurm_auth_get_gid() in subsequent calls must correspond to the actual verified system UID and GID of the user associated with the credential.
 Verification must fail if the credential has not previously been activated, even if a credential implementation cannot exist in an unactivated state.
 A credential's valid term is defined at activation and verification must fail if the credential has expired, even if it would otherwise be valid.

 cr (input) pointer to the credential which is to be verified.
 Cannot be NULL.

 auth_info (input) plugin specific identification of the server.

 Returns: SLURM_SUCCESS if the credential is verified to be in order and has not expired.
 If the credential cannot be verified, or if the credential has expired, the function should return SLURM_ERROR and set its errno to an appropriate value to indicate the reason for failure.

-Description: Extracts the numerical UID (GID) of the user corresponding to the given credential.
-Slurm considers this value trustworthy only if the credential has been successfully verified using slurm_auth_verify().
-An unverified credential does not immediately give rise to an error condition in these functions, since this would require a plugin to distinguish between a verified and an unverified credential, which may be computationally expensive.
+Description: Extracts the numerical UID or GID of the user corresponding to the given credential.
+Only valid after slurm_auth_verify() has been called on a given credential.
+An unverified credential does not immediately give rise to an error condition in these functions, but instead will return SLURM_AUTH_NOBODY for the UID and GID.
 A plugin may consider the lack of verification as an error.

 Returns: If successful, the Linux UID (GID) associated with the credential.
 In case of error, SLURM_AUTH_NOBODY should be returned and errno set appropriately to indicate the cause of the failure.